Michael-Equi/ROV_Test_Bench/documentation_templates/package_documentation.md

 What is the goal of the code and why it was done the way it was.
 This will help with tech report.

+## Requirements

+List the steps that should be taken to make sure this package is meeting its requirements and functioning as intended.

 ## Build Instructions

 * Anything extra steps for buidling this package and running the nodes (ex. install)